 “I’m just excited about getting up, learning to walk again, and getting back out on the pickleball court,” he said.

-Jackson, a second-year physical therapy doctoral student at Lynchburg College, took Brandt’s vitals and talked about his recovery so far — all was well, he reported.
+Jackson, a second-year physical therapy doctoral student at University of Lynchburg, took Brandt’s vitals and talked about his recovery so far — all was well, he reported.
 But after Jackson helped him stand up and grasp a walker, Brandt started trembling.
 Pain and fear swept over his face.
 He clutched his chest.